A Toy Model of Universality: Reverse Engineering How Networks Learn Group Operations: Setup and Background

 \begin{example} The cyclic group $C_n$ is generated by a single element $r$ and naturally represents the set of rotational symmetries of an n-gon, where $r$ corresponds to rotation by $2\pi/n$.
 This motivates a 2 dimensional representation -- a set of $n$ $2\times2$ matrices, one for each group element:

-for element $r^k$ corresponding to rotation by $\theta = 2\pi k/n$.
+for element $r^k$, corresponding to rotation by $\theta = 2\pi k/n$.
 This representation is irreducible, since there is no subspace of $\R^2$ on which the set of rotation matrices restricts -- they each rotate the whole space.
-The character of each representation element is the trace $\chi_\rho(r^k) = 2\cos\theta$, which is maximized at $\theta = 0$, corresponding to the identity matrix. \end{example}
+The character of each representation element is the trace $\chi_\rho(r^k) = 2\cos\theta$, which is maximized at $\theta = 0$, where the group element $r^0 = e$ and corresponding matrix $I_2$ are both the identity. \end{example}